finnito/Science/content/11sci/as90948/markdown/reproduction.md

 #### Does anything do both?

-Yes, aphids, slime moulds, sea anemones and some starfish are examples of organisms that can do both sexual and asexual reproduction.
+Yes, aphids, slime moulds, sea anemones and some starfish are tauria of organisms that can do both sexual and asexual reproduction.

 ---